www.theedgereview.com – app/digital magazine available here (subscription required)

 Despite economic growth, rural Timorese remain dependent on bush food

-KAITEHU – Bendita Ramos grimaced as she pointed over the rickety roadside fence.
-On the other side of the barrier, a field of bedraggled-looking maize plants, some stooped as if sheltering from the steady drizzle falling from the slate sky above.
+KAITEHU – Bendita Ramos grimaced as she pointed over the rickety roadside fence at a field of bedraggled-looking maize plants, some stooped as if sheltering from the steady drizzle falling from the slate sky above.

-“The corn we plant are damaged because of the long dry season and then the heavy rain,” the mother of 5 explained.
+“The corn we plant are damaged because of the long dry season and then the heavy rain,” the mother of five explained.

-100 meters west along the road, which links Timor-Leste’s capital Dili with the nearby town of Liquica, diggers hacked at the ground and workmen took turns at allowing single lanes of traffic pass around the roadworks, first one way, then the other.
+100 meters west along the road, which links Timor-Leste’s capital Dili with the nearby town of Liquica, diggers hacked at the ground while workmen took turns at allowing single lanes of traffic roll around the roadworks; first one way, then the other.

-But for Bendita Ramos, escaping hardship seems far-fetched, given that she must hike across hills to forage for the wild plants she needs to supplement her family’s diet.
+But for Bendita Ramos, escaping hardship seems far-fetched.
+She must hike across nearby hills to forage for the wild plants she needs to supplement her family’s diet.

-Eating wild plants – beans, wild yams and sago palm – is especially commonplace during lean years when the dry season last longer than the May- November usual.
+Eating wild plants -– beans, wild yams and sago palm –- is especially commonplace during lean years when the dry season last longer than the usual May-November span.

 Along with colleagues at Seeds of Life, Williams authored a research paper published in the Food Security journal in December 2014.
 Based on various Seeds of Life studies carried out across the county since the mid 2000’s, the article examined the prevalence of foraging for wild food in Timor-Leste.